 Cardrona Valley

-The lineup features headliners Rudimental, Dizzee Rascal, Santigold, Synthony, and Chaos in the CBD, with over 10,000 attendees expected.
+The lineup features starlet: Rudimental, Dizzee Rascal, Santigold, Synthony, and Chaos in the CBD, with over 10,000 attendees expected.

 9 January 2027 (expected annual schedule)